-Yesterday, we posted the second episode of Share Your Umbrella, a First Financial Security® podcast where entrepreneurs share stories of helping families in need with financial solutions and opportunities.
+Yesterday, we posted the second episode of Lead.
+Empower.
+Grow., a First Financial Security® podcast where entrepreneurs share stories of helping families in need with financial solutions and opportunities.
 We plan to take interesting excerpts from each podcast episode and feature them here on our blog.

 Our guest this week was Pahoua Xiong, an FFS agent who reached her first diamond at the end of 2019 and spent the pandemic learning creative online strategies to keep her business growing.
 We spoke to her about the challenges and benefits of working for herself as a woman in this industry and what her goals for success in 2021 look like.